MrHaJu/Code-Institute-Projekt-3-PYTHON-battleship/README.md

 #### Code Used

-* The game logic and structure were developed by (Andreas Huppertz).
 * [Code from Bito VSC extension to find Bugs and Explain how code works](https://marketplace.visualstudio.com/items?itemName=Bito.Bito)
 * [Tutorial By KnowledgeMavens used as a Base for the Game](https://www.youtube.com/watch?v=tF1WRCrd_HQ)
 * [W3 schools to find ways to solve problems and improve the code](https://www.w3schools.com/)